ZackBradshaw/ZackBradshaw/README.md

 ---

 ## 🛠 Tech Strengths:

-- Proficient in a wide spectrum of tech domains, encompassing local and cloud computing, autonomous agent systems, and the underlying models themselves 🌐.
-- Pioneering in electrical tinkering, unraveling the nuances of hardware to provide holistic tech solutions 🔌.
 - Versatile problem-solving capabilities honed through diverse project engagements 🧩.
 - Demonstrated leadership and community-building acumen, guiding hackathon teams to victory and fostering vibrant, collaborative tech communities 🏆.